ThePoorPilot/pacman-utils/README.md

 # pacman-utils
 Debian package that installs Arch Linux Pacman tools(repo-add, makepkg, etc.).
 This is primarily designed for integration environments.
-Most hosted integration environments(such as github actions) don't have an Arch Linux image, but do have a Debian package.
+Most hosted integration environments(such as github actions) don't have an Arch Linux image, but do have a Ubuntu/Debian runner.

 ![](https://github.com/ThePoorPilot/pacman-utils/raw/main/Screenshot.png)